Skip to main content

 25% out of school children may never return to school post-pandemic: RTE Forum

-In a scary scenario, a Right to Education (RTE) Forum programme has been told that, post-pandemic, “the number of out of school children may increase manifold”, with more than “25 per cent of them may never return to school.”
-Ambarish Rai, national convener, RTE Forum, said, girls are likely suffer the most.
+In a scary scenario, a Right to Education (RTE) Forum programme has said that, post-pandemic, “the number of out of school children may increase manifold”, with more than “25 per cent of them may never return to school.”
+Ambarish Rai, national convener, RTE Forum, added, girls are likely suffer the most.

 As compared to boys, Rai said, fewer girls have no access to online education, they are compelled to engage not only in domestic work, many of them are “becoming victims of child labour, trafficking and child marriage”, adding, “News coming from all over the country indicates a very bleak scenario ahead with the increasing cases of mental trauma and depression.”